 The scheme is a multi-employer scheme as described in Section 28 of FRS 102 as it is not possible to attribute the Pension Builders Scheme's assets and liabilities to specific employers and that contributions are accounted for as if the Scheme were a defined contribution scheme.
-The pensions costs charged to the SOFA in the year are contributions of £18,333 (2020: £18,862).
+The pensions costs charged to the SOFA in the year are contributions of £15,979 (2022: £17,984).

 A valuation of the scheme is carried out once every three years.
 The most recent scheme valuation completed was carried out as at 31 December 2019.
+The next valuation is due as at 31 December 2022; this has not yet been finalised.

-For the Pension Builder Classic section, the valuation revealed a deficit of £14.2m on the ongoing assumptions used.
-At the most recent annual review, the Board chose not to grant a discretionary increase, which will have acted to improve the funding position and do not expect to add one until at least 2025.
+For the Pension Builder Classic section, the valuation revealed a deficit of £4.8m on the ongoing assumptions used.
+At the most recent annual review, the Board chose to grant a discretionary bonus of 3% following improvements in the funding position.
 There is no requirement for deficit payments at the current time.

-For the Pension Builder 2014 section, the valuation revealed a surplus of £1.8m on the ongoing assumptions used.
+For the Pension Builder 2014 section, the valuation revealed a surplus of £5.5m on the ongoing assumptions used.
 There is no requirement for deficit payments at the current time.